pearpages/fullstack-react/docs/11-unit-testing.md

 > Facebook created and maintains Jest.
 For assertions, Jest uses Jasmine’s assertion library.

+In a unit test, modules of a software system are tested in isolation.

 There are many libraries like:

 + Mocha